railsuser2014/openobject-doc-book-en/2/2_4_Leads/2_4_Opportunities.rst

     The advantage of integrated management is that the enterprise calendar will group several system events.
-    Then in the Open ERP calendar you'll automatically find both these meetings and such information as business opportunities, technical interventions, and requests for staff meetings.
+    Then in the Open ERP calendar you will automatically find both these meetings and such information as business opportunities, technical interventions, and requests for staff meetings.

 Track your Phone Calls
 ======================

 OpenERP has functions to manage a telephone call centre.
-If, when you installed the CRM module, you selected the option for calls you'll be able to manage incoming and outgoing calls.
+If, when you installed the CRM module, you selected the option for calls you will be able to manage incoming and outgoing calls.

 Call management can be used for two particular needs: